ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 But when we take its ECC, this protection doesn't work anymore on the individual codewords.
 So when we route this, the packets get tampered by the relays and we won't notice until it's too late.

-Let's try something else.
-Maybe we should try to take the ECC before encoding.
+# Strategy - Homomorphic ECC

+Since that didn't work, let's try switching the ECC and Authentication.
 Like this here.

 Then maybe we try to homomorphically evaluate over these ECC too.

-This strategy almost works, but unfortunately we have a concrete attack.
+Long story short, this strategy almost works, but unfortunately we have a concrete attack.

 See, this ECC might be prepared by malicious parties.
 So they can do something like this.